HenryBcit/roughlyai/README.md

-RoughlyAI's simple commands
+# RoughlyAI

+RoughlyAI is a file management platform that an organization can use for their own Artificial Intelligence training.
+We use a combination of llama-index and AWS lambda and S3 as our core stack.
+Provided here are simple functions for developers to prompt their own data models.

 <!-- ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/HenryBcit/roughlyai/test.js.yml?branch=main)b -->

-To use the API, first sign up for an account at https://beta.roughlyai.com
+To use the API, first sign up for an account at https://beta.roughlyai.com and enable the api key under "The Vault"

-Then get an api key

 # QUICK START